 - Full rate for SHARED accommodation (2 or more to a room): £875.00 including the £100.00 deposit

-Please note: The majority of our venues have shared bathrooms including for PRIVATE rooms.
+Please note: The majority of our venues have shared bathrooms including for SINGLE rooms.
 Please contact us if you have any specific needs that we need to be aware of.

 The Application and Payment Process:

 Our application and payment process involves the following steps:

 - We receive your application form and assess it to ensure that this retreat is suitable for you.
 We endeavour to make assessments within a week, but if the retreat leader is on annual leave or on retreat, then this can take a little bit longer.

 - Upon offering you a place, we will then invoice you either for the non -refundable deposit (£100 non-refundable deposit for SHARED accommodation or a £200.00 non-refundable deposit for SINGLE accommodation) or for the full amount, depending which option you choose when you complete your application.